 - a recognised status across the UK and EU that should make it easier for businesses to apply and use simplifications across the Union

 - an industry ‘kite mark’ and useful marketing tool

 1.12 Find if there are any other indirect benefits in having AEO status

 There may be other commercial benefits in having AEO status or in carrying out the work necessary to document procedures and improve the security of your supply chain to obtain AEO status.
 These may include reduced incidences of theft or losses in transit, improved security and communication with your partners in the supply chain and improved customer confidence.

-1.13 Find what happens if I you decide not to apply for AEO status
+1.13 What happens if you decide not to apply for AEO status

 Clearance times in the UK for businesses that do not have AEO status will not currently be affected but eventually HMRC will start to focus controls on supply chains that do not include AEOs and are deemed to be less secure.
 In addition, you will not receive any of the additional benefits listed in paragraphs 1.11 and 1.12.